-The alternative representation, namely the occupancy grid map, discretizes the BEV map into grid cells which hold a belief indicating if it is occupied.
-Wu \etal~\cite{wu2020motionnet} estimates a dense motion field, while it could not capture multi-modal behaviors.
+The alternative representation, namely the occupancy grid map, discretizes the BEV map into grid cells which holds a belief indicating if it is occupied.
+Wu \etal~\cite{wu2020motionnet} estimate a dense motion field, while it could not capture multimodal behaviors.
 Fishing Net~\cite{hendy2020fishingnet} also predicts deterministic future BEV semantic segmentation with multiple sensors.
-To address this, \cite{sadat2020p3} proposes non-parametric distribution of future semantic occupancy and FIERY~\cite{hu2021fiery} devises the first paradigm for multi-view cameras.
+To address this, P3~\cite{sadat2020p3} proposes non-parametric distribution of future semantic occupancy and FIERY~\cite{hu2021fiery} devises the first paradigm for multi-view cameras.
 A few methods improve the performance of FIERY with more sophisticated uncertainty modeling~\cite{hu2022stp3, akan2022stretchbev, zhang2022beverse}.
 Notably, this representation could easily extend to motion planning for collision avoidance~\cite{sadat2020p3, casas2021mp3, hu2022stp3}, while it loses the agent identity characteristic and takes a heavy burden to computation which may constrain the prediction horizon.
-In contrast, we leverage agent-level information to occupancy prediction and ensure accurate and safe planning through unifying these two modes.
+In contrast, we leverage agent-level information for occupancy prediction and ensure accurate and safe planning by unifying these two modes.